Limits

 Currently, most of the limits that apply to HTTP triggers also apply to email triggers.

-The only limit that differs between email and HTTP triggers is the payload size: the total size of an email sent to a workflow - Its body, headers, and attachments - Is limited to 30MB.
+The only limit that differs between email and HTTP triggers is the payload size: the total size of an email sent to a workflow - Its body, headers, and attachments - Is limited to 30MB

 Memory

-By default, workflows run with 256MB of memory.
-You can modify a pipeline's memory in your pipeline's settings, up to 10GB.
+of memory.
+You can modify a pipeline's memory in your pipeline's settings, up to 10GB

 Increasing your pipeline's memory gives you a proportional increase in CPU.
 If your pipeline is limited by memory or compute, increasing your pipeline's memory can reduce its overall runtime and make it more performant.